You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 All right.

-We've gone we went into to Afghanistan, we routed the Taliban, still didn't have Bin Laden, Pakistan had said no foreign troops in our country.
+Pakistan had said no foreign troops in our country.

 That would have been a quagmire and a bloodbath.

-Some, then like the New York Times, I believe, was saying already after three weeks in Afghanistan, we were being bogged down.
+Some, like the New York Times, I believe, was saying already after three weeks in Afghanistan, we were being bogged down.

-So if you don't go into Iraq, and we don't have bin Laden, what would you have done?
+So if you don't go into Iraq and we don't have bin Laden, what would you have done?

 I would have focused on Afghanistan.